‘Shackle and Hoist’ Horror: The Hidden Cost of Cheap Kosher Beef

 In July 2018, the largest U.S. kosher certifier announced that it would no longer accept meat slaughtered with the “shackle and hoist” method.
 The Orthodox Union (O.U.) told JTA that it “expects that all slaughterhouses certified by the O.U. will stop the practice by the end of September.”
 The O.U. said that about one-third of the kosher beef that it certifies for import into the U.S. comes from South America—where PETA has conducted three investigations into “shackle and hoist” slaughter.

-This announcement follows a momentous change to Israel’s regulations in May 2017, after a joint eyewitness investigation and campaign by PETA, Anonymous for Animal Rights (Israel), and Let the Animals Live (Israel).
+This announcement follows a momentous change to Israel’s regulations in May 2017, after a joint eyewitness investigation and campaign by PETA, Animals Now (Israel), and Let the Animals Live (Israel).
 Israel announced that effective immediately, no new slaughterhouses would be approved for export to Israel unless they conducted slaughter procedures using rotating restraint pens.
 For facilities already exporting beef to the country, it set a deadline of June 1, 2018, for the installation of rotating pens, after which “shackle and hoist” meat would be completely banned.

 Tons of Pain

 PETA eyewitnesses went into Frigochaco, a slaughterhouse in Paraguay that ships up to 700 metric tons per month of kosher beef to Israel.
 Paraguay is the seventh-largest exporter of beef in the world and supplies 40 percent of all the kosher beef eaten in Israel.
 Teams of kosher slaughterers are sent from Israel to South America.